MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 With more than 100 connectors currently available, you can connect to popular Microsoft and non-Microsoft services.
 These include Azure services, Box, Confluence, Google services, MediaWiki, Salesforce, ServiceNow, and many more.

-The Graph connecotrs in this gallery are broken down into the following categories:
+The Graph connectors in this gallery are broken down into the following categories:
 - Collaboration & Communications
 - Content Management Systems
 - Databases
-- Enterpirse Resource Planning (ERP), Customer Relationship Management (CRM), Sales, and Support
+- Enterprise Resource Planning (ERP), Customer Relationship Management (CRM), Sales, and Support
 - File Systems
 - IT Service Management Tools (ITSM)
 - Learning